webmaster442/EngineerCalc/DynamicEvaluator/Doc.md

      A number, whose absolute value will be returned.

+# Avg

+Returns the average value from the given parameters.

+`avg(parameters)`

+## Parameters

+   This function accepts variable ammount of parameters, but at least one must be provided.

 # Bin

 Parses a binary (base-2) string and converts it into a long integer.
 The string must consist only of characters 0 and 1.
 Throws an exception if the string is not a valid binary representation.